davidszotten/vim-python-unittest-helper/README.md

 ## Description

-vim global plugin to put the path for lazy python unittest authors. puts "file.class.function" into system clip board
+Vim global plugin to put the path for lazy python unittest authors.
+Puts `file.class.function` into system clipboard.

+## Installation

+Use `pathogen` and add to your `bundles` folder.

 ## License